Herman Finkers

 Hermenegildus Felix Victor Maria "Herman" Finkers ([ɦɛrmeːnəˈɣɪldʏs ˈfeːlɪks ˈfɪktɔr maːˈrijaː ˈɦɛrmɑɱ ˈfɪŋkərs]; born December 9, 1954) is a Dutch comedian, who is well known in the Netherlands for his friendly, dry-witted humour and his ambiguous style of storytelling.
-In his way of telling a story the moral should never be in the way of a good joke or pun.
 His humour is never at the expense of others, except his brother Wilfried Finkers, who is frequently the target of jokes.
 Wilfried Finkers co-wrote material and occasionally appeared in his brother's shows.

 Biography

 Herman Finkers was born in Almelo in 1954 and raised in a Catholic family.
 Herman's career as a cabaret performer began after his study when he made his stuttering his trademark.
 His first program was called Op Zwart Zangzaad.
 In 1979 Herman won multiple prizes at the Delftse Cameretten festival.

 He temporarily stopped performing in 2000 due to a lack of inspiration and motivation.
 Soon afterwards he was diagnosed with a form of leukaemia.
 He was given an estimate of 10 to 15 years of life left.

 On August 5, 2006, a fuchsia was named after him.

 In 2007 he started playing in theaters again, with a show called Na de Pauze (After the Break).
 On December 31, 2015, he gave the traditional New Year's Eve performance ("Oudejaarsconference") on Dutch television, which was viewed by three million people.

 In 2020, he played the lead role in the film The Marriage Escape.
 The film won the Golden Film award after having sold 100,000 tickets and the film also won the Platinum Film award after having sold 400,000 tickets.
 In September 2021, Finkers received the Zilveren Krulstaart award for best screenplay of a 2020 Dutch film.